k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md

 Let’s understand which interfaces are available in the Fabric Studio.
 Please read [Interface Overview](/articles/05_DB_interfaces/01_interfaces_overview.md).

-To define the interfaces and their respective parameters, read about their sources in the following [Interfaces Source Analysis Guidelines](/articles/05_DB_interfaces/02_interfaces_source_analysis_guidelines.md).
+To define the interfaces and their respective parameters, read about their sources in the [Interfaces Source Analysis Guidelines](/articles/05_DB_interfaces/02_interfaces_source_analysis_guidelines.md).

 Our Training environment has three main and different DBs, which in essence, represent a typical Telco IT ecosystem: